Beethoven, Bach And Bartok: Comparisons Essay

 Baroque and Classical Orchestras – Differences

 <td width="50%">Baroque OrchestrasClassical OrchestrasString section and basso continuo central to the orchestra.
 Other instruments are occasional additions.Standard group of four sections: strings, woodwinds, brass and percussion.
 Different instruments treated individually.Fairly small; generally 10- 40 players.Larger than baroque; great variation to the numbers of players.Flexible use of timbres, e.g. Timpani and trumpets used generally just for festive music.Standardised sections.
-Most sections used regularly.Tone colour is …show more content…
+Most sections used regularly.Tone …show more content…

 Expansion of Music in the 20th Century